Pattern formation and spatiotemporal chaos in relativistic degenerate plasmas: Numerical simulation: Evolution of spatiotemporal chaos

 \subsection{Strong relativistic degeneracy}

 We consider a more dense regime in which the relativistic degeneracy of electrons becomes more stronger than the regime discussed in Sec. \ref{sec-moderate}, i.e., when $R_0=25$.
 This corresponds to the density regime $n_{d0}\sim 9\times10^{33}~\rm{cm}^{-3}$.
-Since the MI domain expands towards higher values of the modulation wave number $k$ (\textit{cf}.
-Fig. \ref{fig-growth}), the TC and SPC state can coexist at a higher value of $k~(<k_m)\sim0.21$ than that for the case of $R_0=5$.
+Since the MI domain expands with increasing values of $R_0$ towards higher values of the modulation wave number $k$ (\textit{cf}.
+Fig. \ref{fig-growth}), the TC and SPC state can coexist at a higher value of $k~(<k_m)$ than that for the case of $R_0=5$. {In the case of $R_0=25$, the MI domain, where the growth rate tends to become high, is $0<k\lesssim k_m\equiv0.33$ (\textit{cf}.
+Fig. \ref{fig-growth}), and we choose three different values of $k~(<k_m)$, namely $k=0.21$, $k=0.11$, and $k=0.047$ for the excitation of increasing number of wave modes ($<[k^{-1}]$) at different wavelengths due to the pattern selection. }

 Figure \ref{fig-density2} shows that the pattern selections with (a) $k=0.21$, (b) $0.11$, and (c) $0.047$ initially lead to the excitations of three, seven, and sixteen solitary modes respectively.
 While the former (number of excited modes for $k=0.21$) remains the same, the latter two are higher than the modes excited for $R_0=5$.
 It follows that higher the degeneracy effects, larger are the instability domain and the excitations of modes in the pattern selection.
 As before, the excited peaks of the EM patterns are correlated with the density fluctuations of EAWs.
 However, the amplitudes of EM waves grow stronger than the density perturbations.
 It implies that the electron-acoustic wave emission becomes stronger in the strong degeneracy regime.
 Fig. \ref{fig-pattern2}(a) shows that for $k=0.21$, as time progresses, two of the initially excited three patterns propagate incoherently and after a long time they collide and fuse into a new incoherent pattern.
 The positive values of the largest Lyapunov exponent over the entire domain as in Fig. \ref{fig-lyapunov_R025} (a) manifest temporal chaos.
 However, from Fig. \ref{fig-stat1} (solid lines) it is seen that the correlation function and the mutual information function do not decay exponentially, and the value of the correlation function lies in $-0.2<C(r)<0.1$.
 So, the system is in the coexistence of TC and SPC.
 Although a transfer of energy from initially excited modes to a new incoherent mode occurs, it is not enough to cause STC.